VagnerDomingues/electron-session-manager/README.md

 Electron Session Manager includes GitHub Actions workflows that will:

-1. **On every push**: Build and test all examples
+1. **On every push**: Build and test individual app examples
 2. **On tag creation** (e.g., `v1.0.0`):
-   - Build all examples for Windows and macOS
+   - Build each example app individually for Windows, macOS, and Linux
-   - Create a GitHub Release with downloadable archives
+   - Create a GitHub Release with separate download links for each app
-   - Include all example apps ready for distribution
+   - Allow users to download only the apps they want

 #### Creating a Release

-To create a release with all examples:
+To create a release with individual app downloads:

 ```bash
 git tag v1.0.0